 “This is civil war.
 Choose your side”, I said, “and argue your case in prosecution or defence”.

-Another group were diametrically opposed, as all but one found themselves in support of the nobles.
+Another group were diametrically opposed.
+All but one found themselves in support of the nobles.
 Edward’s advisers were left with no choice but to act as they saw fit, the group determined.

 Who said war was about religion, politics or finances?
 It begins with ideas, and it’s great fun planting small seeds into well-channelled minds every so often.

-All this is quite a forward leap in time, I realise.
-Nine months ago, my last chance to teach appeared to have gone, and little time elapsed before I became rather fatalistic about it.
+All this is quite a leap, I realise.
+Nine months ago, my last chance to teach appeared to have gone.

-It’s not proving an easy marriage alongside my day job, and the concurrent attempt to break the spine of a long-running illness is probably not helped by the propensity to accept any work that is offered.
+It’s not the easiest marriage alongside my day job, and the attempt to recover from a long-term illness is not helped by my habit of accepting any work that is offered.

-But at the same time, the pace and intensity of term-time is generating more of a sense of purpose and offers less opportunity for reflection, which helps in its own way.
+But at the same time, the pace and intensity of term-time generates more purpose and offers less opportunity for reflection, which helps in its own way.

 2014 could be a year of recovery and rediscovery, when I finally regain everything that was lost some years ago.
 It hasn’t been plain sailing, but the first two months have seen a lot of progress.
 And if it isn’t to be, it should not be for the want of trying.